mishpajz/Memorio/README.md

 Memorio was created by [me](https://github.com/mishpajz) in 2020.
 It was originally released on the App Store, but has since been deprecated and pulled.

 Since then I have decided to make the source code available.
+Submission of any fork of Memorio to AppStore is prohibited.

 Ⓒ Michal Dobes